mhel14/the-beer-bank/README.md

 # Beer bank
-Thechnology stack used: React and Axios
+Thechnology stack used: React, Axios and Materialize-css

 A simple react app fethcing and searching favorite beers in API